-On October 21, 2022, PGE obtained a 366-day term loan from lenders in the aggregate principal of \$260 million under a 366-Day Bridge Credit Agreement.
-The term loan bore interest for the relevant interest period at the Term Secured Overnight Financing Rate (SOFR) plus Term SOFR Adjustment Rate of 10 basis points and Applicable Margin of 87.5 basis points.
-The interest rate was subject to adjustment pursuant to the terms of the loan.
-On March 1, 2023, this term loan was repaid in full.
+On November 14, 2024, PGE obtained a 366-day term loan from lenders in the aggregate principal of \$300 million under a 366-Day Bridge Credit Agreement.
+Pursuant to the Agreement, on November 14, 2024, PGE drew a loan from the Lenders in the aggregate principal of \$220 million, utilizing a portion of the proceeds to make a scheduled \$80 million repayment of a 3.51% Series of First Mortgage Bonds.
+The term loan bears interest for the relevant interest period at the Term Secured Overnight Financing Rate (SOFR) plus Term SOFR Adjustment Rate of 10 basis points and Applicable Margin of 80.0 basis points.
+The interest rate is subject to adjustment pursuant to the terms of the loan.
+On December 31, 2024, PGE repaid \$50 million of the term loan, leaving an outstanding balance of \$170 million.

-As of December 31, 2023, total long-term debt outstanding, net of \$14 million of unamortized debt expense, was \$3,985 million, of which \$80 million is scheduled to mature in 2024.
+As of December 31, 2024, total long-term debt outstanding, net of \$15 million of unamortized debt expense, was \$4,524 million, of which \$170 million is scheduled to mature in 2025.